LisiLisenok/Chime/scheduling.md

 ## Java example.

-Lets consider a timer which has to fire at 8-30 every Monday and at 17-30 every Friday.
+Lets consider a timer which has to fire every Monday at 8-30 and every Friday at 17-30.

 ```Java
 // listen the timer events